Protect Excel Files in Python

 Simple Steps to Protect Excel Files in Python

-First, let’s have a look at the protection types that Aspose.Cells for Python provides to protect the Excel files.
+First, review the protection types Aspose.Cells for Python offers:

 • ALL – User cannot modify anything